I Tried 6 Store-Bought Clam Chowders & the Winner Was Creamy and Clammy

 When visiting the Northeast, hunting down a creamy bowl of clam chowder is a must.
 It's one of the region's defining dishes, alongside lobster rolls and crab cakes, and is the ultimate comfort food.
-Of course, enjoying it on the coast with the ocean in the background is the best way to savor it.
-But, when you can't make the trip or want all that rich, clammy goodness at home, store-bought chowdah (cue the New England accent) is a trusty fallback.
+But, when you can't make the trip or you want all that rich, clammy goodness at home, store-bought chowdah (cue the New England accent) is a trusty fallback.

 Big-name brands like Campbell's and Progresso make the soup, and you'll find store brands and soup from smaller, local companies, too.
 You can find it in several forms, including Manhattan, Rhode Island, and New England clam chowder.
 This final option is the creamy white variety you're likely most familiar with, and this is the kind I decided to focus on as I set out to find the best off-the-shelf version of the soup.

-I had six options to test and heated them all in my microwave before digging in.
-Let's find out which brands are a little fishy while others will make you happy as a clam.
+I had six canned chowders to test and heated them all in the microwave before digging in (in a bowl, not in the can).
+Let's find out which of these can make you happy as a clam.

 Kroger New England Style Clam Chowder